Heavy flavor angular correlations as a direct probe of the glasma

-Numerical simulations of the heavy quark pair evolution in the evolving glasma background allow us to identify observables that are sensitive to glasma dynamics in heavy ion collisions.
+\textit{Glasma signals in heavy quark production---}Numerical simulations of the heavy quark pair evolution in the evolving glasma background allow us to identify observables that are sensitive to glasma dynamics in heavy ion collisions.
 The strength of the glasma fields is controlled by the saturation scale of the nucleus, for which we use $Q_s=2\,\mathrm{GeV}$ as a realistic value for central heavy ion collisions at LHC energies.
 We focus on charm quark production, as the charm is heavy enough to ensure that the quarks are produced early in the collision but also not too heavy to keep production rates large.
-The case of bottom quark production and dependence on $Q_s$ are studied in the companion paper~\cite{longpaper}.
+The case of bottom quark production and dependence on $Q_s$ is studied in the companion paper~\cite{Avramescu:2024poa}.

 We begin by considering single inclusive charm production as a function of the charm quark transverse momentum $p_T$.
 There are two separate effects at the initial state (before the QGP formation) that can modify the heavy quark spectrum.
 First, the produced charm quarks are deflected by the strong color fields in the glasma phase.
 This is the effect we get from our numerical simulations described above.
 Additionally, the partonic structure of the nucleon bound within a heavy nucleus differs from a free proton or neutron.
 This effect is encoded in nuclear parton distribution functions (nPDFs)~\cite{Klasen:2023uqj}.